 The objective of these practices, as taught by Mantak Chia, is to increase health and longevity, preventing disease and achieving wellness and balance at all levels.

-Among the many practices of the Tao Healing System created by Mantak Chia include the Taoist Meditations, the Chi Self-massage, the Tao Yin, the Chi Kung Iron Shirt, the Tai Chi Chi Kung and the Healing Love.
+Among the many practices of the Tao Healing System created by Mantak Chia, we can find the Taoist Meditations, the Chi Self-massage, the Chi Kung, the Tao Yin, the Iron Shirt Chi Kung, the Tai Chi Chi Kung and the Healing Love.